TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 22/Proverbs 22.8.md

 ---

-He that soweth iniquity shall reap calamity; And the rod of his wrath shall fail.
+He who sows wickedness reaps trouble, and the rod of his fury will be destroyed.